macrat/lauth/README.md

 ![default design of login page and error page](./images/default_design.jpg)

-If you want to customize the design, you can use `--login-page` and `--error-page`.
+If you want to customize the design, you can use `--login-page`, `--logout-page`, and `--error-page`.
 Templates using [html/template](https://golang.org/pkg/html/template/) libraries format.

 Please see also the default page templates: